 Leighton Park School, Reading

-Muddy says: A progressive, non-selective, first-name only Quaker school with huge grounds in the centre of Reading, and out-of-this-world facilities.
+Muddy says: A progressive first-name-only Quaker school with 65 acres in the centre of Reading, with impressive results in STEM and creative subjects.

-Facilities: As you might expect with such amazing acreage, the school isn’t lacking in things to fill the space.
-There’s a 25-metre indoor heated pool, trampolines, a floodlit astroturf used for hockey, netball and basketball, 16 all-weather tennis court and a new cardio fitness centre with top of the range running and fitness machines, as well as acres of pitches to help burn off that boundless energy.
+As you might expect with such amazing acreage, the school isn’t lacking in things to fill the space!
+There’s a brand new dance studio, a 25-metre indoor heated pool, a floodlit astroturf used for cricket, hockey and football, 22 all-weather pitches, a cardio fitness centre with top-of-the-range running and fitness machines and a strength and conditioning suite.
+Not forgetting acres of pitches to help burn off that boundless energy.